Providers

 Specify Variables for Production

-For production, use the cloudflare dashboard or the wrangler secret command to set environment variables and secrets.
+For production, use the Cloudflare dashboard or the wrangler secret command to set environment variables and secrets.

-Specify Variables using wrangler.toml
+Specify Variables using wrangler.toml/wrangler.json

 Example: